michaelcool2025/Retail-Sales-Performance-Analysis-Power-BI-Dashboard/README.md

 This page focuses on the **overall sales performance**.

-It shows:
+It includes:

-* Total Sales
-* Net Sales after returns
+* Sales KPIs
-* Total quantity sold
 * Sales trends by **year and month**
 * Store performance comparison
 * Sales distribution by location
+* Interactive filters

 📷 Dashboard Preview